About call-only ads

 - A display URL

-All of these fields are eligible to be hidden when your ad appears on mobile phones, in order to make the most of the smaller screen space on these devices.
+These fields are eligible to show when your ad appears on mobile devices, but some may be omitted in order to make the most of the smaller screen space on these devices.

-These ads don't send customers to your website landing page — clicks on the ads should usually initiate a call to your business.
-When you enter your verification URL, which can be the landing page address for your business, that's only for AdWords to verify your ad and phone number.
-To create ads that allow both clicks to call and clicks to your website, try using call extensions.
+Call-only ads initiate calls directly to your business and don't send customers to your website landing page.
+When you enter your verification URL, which can be the landing page URL for your business, that's only to verify your ad and phone number.
+It will not be directly displayed on your ad.
+To create ads that allow both clicks to call and clicks to your website, try setting up a standard text ad and using call extensions.

-Note: Call-only campaigns are available for campaigns on the Search Network.
+Note: Call-only ads are only available for campaigns on the Search Network.

 * Double-width languages are languages that use double-width characters, like Chinese, Japanese, and Korean.